zawropati/dansk_in_town_mobile/README.md

 ````
 expo start
 ````
-5. Scan QR code which will appear in termina and enjoy the app in Expo Go :)
+5. Scan QR code which will appear in terminal and enjoy the app in Expo Go :)